dwyl/learn-tdd/README.md

 Let's invent a test that will return one of each of the coins ...

-Recall that we have 8 coins:
+Recall that we have 8 types of coins:

 ```javascript
 var coins = [200, 100, 50, 20, 10, 5, 2, 1];